namebasehq/decentralized-static/README.md

 ```
 npm run update-settings blockchain YOUR_DOMAIN ‘{ “records”: [{ “type”: “TXT”, “host”: “@”, “value”: “skylink=[YOUR_SKYLINK]”, “ttl”: 0 }] }’
 ```

-More information on the Namebase DNS Settings API can be found [here](https://github.com/namebasehq/api-documentation/blob/master/dns-settings-api.md).

 Keep in mind that the blockchain endpoints will replace all existing records with the new json that is sent.
 So, if you only want to add another record, you have to get the current records and send them along with the new one.
 For deleting, you would need to resend all the current records except for the one you want to delete.